Title 45

 (5) Penalties for lack of compliance with the pilot program regulations.

 (e) Reporting.
-Beginning on December 31, 2024, the department of housing shall publish an annual report regarding development under this pilot program, funds distributed and/or committed, and such report shall include categories of metrics and data agreed upon by the department of housing, department of transportation, and the participating municipalities.
+Beginning on December 31, 2024, the department of housing shall publish an annual report regarding development under this pilot program, funds distributed and/or committed, and such report shall include categories of metrics and data agreed upon by the department of housing and the department of transportation.

 History of Section.